Satinbird: Description

-The satinbirds are all very beautifully colored in their own right.
-The males of the red satinbird are a rich reddish orange to a flame red on their upperparts, sporting dark blackish to black underparts and also have light, purplish erectile sagittal crest that lies on the crown and extends from the forehead to nearly the back of the head.
-Females of this species are an olive brown with paler underparts.
-Male yellow satinbirds have brilliant, silky, flame-yellow plumage above, with a black throat, black chin, black belly and black rump, and glistening golden crest plumes, while females are brownish to olive above with pale light-yellow underparts.
+Male red satinbirds possess a large patch of color on a region known as upperparts.
+These upperparts can range from a reddish orange to a flame red, along with dark blackish to black feathers on the underside of the body.
+The males also display a sagittal crest that lies on the crown and extends from the forehead to nearly the back of the head.
+Female satinbirds are olive brown with paler undersides.
+Male yellow satinbirds have flame-yellow plumage on the upperparts, black coloration on the bottom of their heads and bodies, and golden crest plumages. while females are brownish to olive above with pale light-yellow undersides.

-The other two species, Loria's and yellow-breasted satinbirds are much more different from the aforementioned species.
-Loria's satinbid male is mostly black with shiny purple or metallic sheens; they have iridescent light blue secondary wing feathers, iridescent blue tail feathers, and an iridescent greenish-aqua patch of feathers leading from the base of the bill to right above the eyes.
-Females, like the others mentioned above, are olive greenish with lighter underparts.
-Male yellow-breasted satinbirds have reddish-olive upperparts, except for the upper rump, which is a yellow gold.
-The underparts are golden yellow from the chin and cheeks to the breast, then fades to a paler yellow wash past the breast.
-Unique for the satinbirds, the males also have bulbous wattles, or lobes, on the top of the bill that are a pale sky blue in color.
-The female is brownish rufous above and cream below with brownish streaks from the chin to the breast.
+Male Loria's satinbird is mostly black with purple irridescence; the birds also possess iridescent light blue secondary wing feathers, iridescent blue tail feathers, and an iridescent greenish-aqua patch of feathers on the top of the head ending at the base of the beak.
+Females Loria's satianbirds, are olive greenish with lighter underparts, similar to female red satinbirds.
+Male yellow-breasted satinbirds have primarily reddish-olive upperparts, with the exception of the gold-yellow rump.
+The underside is golden from base of the beak and cheeks to the breast, then fades to a paler yellow wash.
+The males yellow-breasted satinbirds also have pale sky blue waddles on the top of the bill.
+The female yellow-breasted satinbird is brownish rufous above and cream below with brownish streaks from the chin to the breast.

-Satinbirds have weak, non-manipulative feet, wide gapes (at one time they were given the name "wide-gaped bird-of-paradise"), as well as an unossified nasal region.
+Satinbirds have weak, non-manipulative feet, wide gapes, as well as an unossified nasal region.
 Their bodies are compact with rounded wings.

 Distribution and habitat

-Loria's satinbird may have the broadest range in the central highlands, mostly from 2000–4000 m, but is inconspicuous except at fruiting trees.
-The red satinbird inhabits high mountain forest and shrubbery.
+The range of the Loria's satinbird is most likely the largest in the central highlands, around 2000–4000 meters, but is inconspicuous except when resting at fruiting trees.
+The red satinbird inhabits high mountain forests and shrubbery.
 The yellow-breasted satinbird is the least known.
 Almost nothing is known of its biology, and it seems scarce and local within the patches of habitat along the central ranges east to the base of the Huon Peninsula.
-Yellow satinbirds are found only in the "Bird's Tail" region in Southeast New Guinea.
+Although the range of the Yellow satinbirds is mostly unknown, it is thought that they are founds in the "Bird's Tail" region in Southeast New Guinea.

 Behavior and ecology

-All species of satinbirds build domed nests, unlike those of birds of paradise.
-The female lays a single egg and takes care of it without any assistance from the male.
-Satinbirds feed exclusively on fruit, even at a young age.
+All species of satinbirds build domed nests, unlike those of birds of paradise.The female lays a single egg and nurtures it without any assistance from the male.
+Satinbirds feed exclusively on fruit throughout their lifetime.